B. R. Gavai: Stay on conviction of Rahul Gandhi

+Presidential reference

+The Supreme Court, in a unanimous advisory opinion on Presidential Reference No. 1 of 2025, held that courts cannot impose timelines on the President or Governors to act on bills, rejected the idea of deemed assent, and concluded that gubernatorial and presidential actions under Articles 200 and 201 are generally non-justiciable before a bill becomes law, subject to a narrow exception for prolonged constitutional inaction inviting limited directions to act.

 Personal life

-Bhushan Ramakrishan Gavai was born to R.S.
-Gavai and Kamala on 24 November 1960.
-His father led the Republican Party of India (Gavai) faction and had been an M.P. and Governor.
-His daughter Karishma Gavai works as an assistant professor in National Law University Nagpur.
+Bhushan Ramkrishna Gavai was born to Ramkrishna Suryabhan Gavai and Kamala on 24 November 1960.
+His father led the Republican Party of India (Gavai) faction and had been an MP and Governor.
+His daughter Karishma Gavai works as an assistant professor in National Law University, Nagpur.
 His brother Rajendra Gavai is also a politician.
 His family is inspired by B. R. Ambedkar and follows Buddhism.

 Controversies

-In September 2025, he created a controversy and received severe criticism on social media for his remarks in a case concerning the restoration of an idol of Vishnu damaged during the Mughal invasions at a temple in Madhya Pradesh.
+In September 2025, CJI Gavai created controversy and received severe criticism on social media for his remarks in a public interest litigation (PIL) case concerning the restoration of an idol of the Hindu god Vishnu damaged during the Mughal invasions at a temple in the Khajuraho complex in Madhya Pradesh.
+Gavai mocked the petition by calling it a "Publicity Interest Litigation".
 He told the petitioner, "Go and ask the deity himself to do something.
-If you say that you are a strong devotee of Lord Vishnu, then pray and meditate."
-However, he later clarified that he respects all religions.
+If you say that you are a staunch devotee of Lord Vishnu, then pray and meditate."
+However, CJI Gavai later clarified that he respects all religions.

-On October 6, 2025, advocate Rakesh Kishore attempted to attack him with a shoe, outraged over his remarks on the Hindu god Vishnu and "insult to Sanatana Dharma."
+On 6 October 2025, advocate Rakesh Kishore attempted to attack Gavai with a shoe, outraged over his remarks on Vishnu and "insult to Sanatana Dharma".
+While being made to leave the court, Kishore made the statement, "Sanatan Dharam Ka Apman, Nahi Sahega Hindustan" (The insult of Hinduism must not be tolerated at all in India).